-Several vehicles were parked in the expansive gravel and mud driveway at the front of the house, including an old rusted late-80s Ford Bronco with two flat rear tires.
+Several vehicles were parked in the expansive gravel-and-mud driveway at the front of the house, including an old rusted late-80s Ford Bronco that had two flat tires.
 Travis pulled in near a large cottonwood tree, and everyone gathered their belongings together and followed his lead up to the porch.

 “Are you sure your family won’t mind us showing up like this, uninvited?”
 Audra asked, voicing the question that Ben had wondering himself.

 “Nah, they love company,” Travis assured her.